jkleissler/presentation/presentation.md

 ![](http://a.fssta.com/content/dam/fsdigital/fscom/nfl/images/2015/09/27/092715-NFL-Carolina-Panthers-Josh-Norman-interception-MM-PI.vresize.1200.675.high.67.jpg "Josh")

 - 24 interceptions to lead NFL.
 4 by Josh Norman and 7 from Kurt Coleman
-- Defensive TD’s: Josh Norman 2
+- Josh Norman nominated Defensive Player of the Year

 <aside class="notes">
 The secondary blew up the NFC South this year putting opposing QB's on notice.
 Led by Kurt Coleman and Josh Norman and with the help of veteran Roman Harper, Peanut Tillman, and the young upcoming Tre Boston, they had the record for most interceptions in the NFL.